allCode.jl

 vector, where true

 identifies a viral video.
-This vector allows us to selectively extract data points from other variables by using them as indices.
-For instance, we use it below to compute the total visits and earnings derived from these viral videos.
+This vector can then be employed as a logical index, allowing us to selectively extract data points from other variables.
+In the example below, we apply it to compute the total visits and earnings attributable to the viral videos.

 # characterization of viral videos